 When ‘yes’ isn’t enough

 How good are you at making things happen?
-Because there’s a big difference between those who have ideas, and those who know how to turn those ideas into a reality.
-The latter have the ability to get others on board - to create willing and enthusiastic supporters who are committed to bringing their initiative to life.
-Perhaps it’s a new a strategy, a business proposal, or a new way of working - without the support of others, even the best ideas are likely to falter and ultimately fail.
+Because there’s a big difference between those who have ideas and those who know how to turn those ideas into a reality.
+The latter has the ability to get others on board – to create willing and enthusiastic supporters who are committed to bringing their initiative to life.
+Perhaps it’s a new strategy, a business proposal, or a new way of working – without the support of others, even the best ideas are likely to falter and ultimately fail.

 But simply getting others to say yes is not enough – even if they seem to mean it.
-Ultimately, it’s action that matters, and the best leaders know how to convert agreement into action.
+Ultimately, it’s an action that matters, and the best leaders know how to convert the agreement into action.
 They are exceptional at hacking people’s inertia and the human tendency to dwell in delay.
 Great business leaders are masters of making movement happen, and here’s how they do it:

 1. Talk action early

 Leaders need to master the language of action and accountability – not just the language of ideas and intent.
 This means being the first to ask action-focused questions such as: “how do we make this happen?”, and “what will get in the way?” and “how do we make sure this doesn’t fizzle out after the first month?”.
 And then ensuring everyone is crystal clear about what they expect of one another.